kevinolega/callcentertrainingtips/_posts/2018-08-22-cost-hired.md

 ---
 Many people fail their job application because of poor preparation.

-Many fail because of poor English skills an confidence.
+Many fail because of poor English skills and confidence.

 More people fail because they lack the resources to follow through.